The Secrets Must Not Flow: Scaling Security Verification to Large Codebases (extended version): Related Work

 \mypar{Existing implementations} \citeauthors{Dupressoir}{DBLP:conf/csfw/DupressoirGJN11} embed a \emph{trace} storing relevant protocol operations as an auxiliary data structure for proof purposes into C~code implementing a security protocol.
-This auxiliary data structure is removed before compilation and does not incur any runtime overhead while enabling reasoning about weak secrecy and non-injective agreement. \citeauthors{Arquint}{DBLP:conf/ccs/ArquintSM023} generalize this approach to separation logic, making it applicable to a wide range of programming languages and supporting stronger security properties such as forward secrecy and injective agreement.
+This auxiliary data structure is removed before compilation and does not incur any runtime overhead while enabling reasoning about weak secrecy and \gls{non-injective-agreement}. \citeauthors{Arquint}{DBLP:conf/ccs/ArquintSM023} generalize this approach to \gls{separation-logic}, making it applicable to a wide range of programming languages and supporting stronger security properties such as \gls{forward-secrecy} and \gls{injective-agreement}.
 However, both approaches require a sufficiently strong invariant over this trace to prove security properties.
 To avoid such a trace invariant, \citeauthors{Arquint}{DBLP:conf/sp/ArquintWLSSWBM23} prove security properties on the level of an abstract model using \tamarin's proof automation and prove that an implementation refines the abstract model.
 All three~approaches require verifying the entire codebase using an auto-active verifier (which we do not).
 We build on the latter approach and, to the best of our knowledge, are the first to relax this requirement to verifying just the \core and reason about the \app using lightweight static analyses.

 \mypar{Dynamic verification} Several approaches employ dynamic checks at runtime to allow for partially verified codebases. \citeauthors{Agten}{DBLP:conf/popl/Agten0P15} target single-threaded C~code and generate runtime checks at the boundary between verified and unverified code to test that the verified code's specification holds.
-To detect violations of properties expressed in separation logic such as ownership (via permissions) and aliasing, this approach tracks the heap locations accessed by the verified codebase at runtime and computes cryptographic hashes thereover.
+To detect violations of properties expressed in \gls{separation-logic} such as ownership (via permissions) and aliasing, this approach tracks the heap locations accessed by the verified codebase at runtime and computes cryptographic hashes thereover.
 It remains unclear whether these checks only at the boundary remain sufficient when targeting concurrent codebases or whether the runtime overhead increases further.
 To avoid tracking heap locations at runtime, \citeauthors{Ho}{DBLP:conf/sp/HoPBB22} copy all heap data at this boundary to rule out aliasing.

 Gradual verification (\eg \cite{DBLP:conf/vmcai/BaderAT18,DBLP:journals/pacmpl/WiseBWATS20}) combines auto-active verification with dynamic checks but aims at helping the proof developer by allowing incomplete specifications. \Ie gradual verification enables incremental verification where each function's specification is extended over time to eventually obtain a fully specified and verified codebase.
 However, as long as a codebase is not fully specified and verified, gradual verification requires tracking heap locations at runtime, which results in noticeable runtime overhead.